lyk2/ui-design-tv/as2/atm/README.md

 Instructions to run software:
 To run the software locally, in the atm folder, open up index.html in your browser.
+Run on Chrome 46.
 Please view the application full-screen.
+Please do not use browser functions (eg. navigation and manually editing location) We have made the assumption that actions made directly with the machine (eg. swiping cards, inputing and withdrawing cash/cheques from ATM) are handled by the machine.

 Account Number: 12341234
 Pin: 1234